-Nigeria's Maritime University Upgrade Stalls as Billions Flow into Repealed Academy
+Nigeria's maritime university upgrade stalls as billions flow into repealed academy

-The article discusses the challenges faced by the Nigerian Maritime University in upgrading its facilities while billions of Naira are being spent on the repealed academy.
+This special report discusses the issue of billions being diverted and misused for the repeal of a maritime university and the lack of progress in the needed upgrade.

-SPECIAL REPORT: Nigeria ’s maritime university upgrade stalls as billions flow into repealed academy OIL-WELL DISPUTE: Inside the report that restores Cross River’s hope WHERE ARE NIGERIA’S LAWYER-STATESMEN?
+SPECIAL REPORT: Nigeria 's maritime university upgrade stalls as billions flow into repealed academy Oil-well Dispute: Inside the report that restores Cross River's hope Editorial Content monetisation: The internet is rewarding harm, and women are paying the price, By Chioma Agwuegbo The former head of state was overthrown on 29 July 1975 while attending the 12th summit of the Organisation of African Unity (OAU) in Kampala, Uganda.

-EXCLUSIVE: Why Tinubu fired Wale Edun as finance minister INVESTIGATION: The illegal timber trade fuelling terrorism in North-central Nigeria, Benin HOW THE CRAVE FOR ENCOUNTERS IS DESTROYING YOUNG NIGERIAN CHRISTIANS Bello Maigari, the chairperson, All Progressives Congress (APC) National Assembly Primary Elections Committee for Zamfara State, announced the outcomes of the primaries on Tuesday.
-The APC held a hitch-free exercise under the supervision of the election committee from Abuja, the Independent National Electoral Commission (INEC), the media, security agencies, party stakeholders, and loyalists.
+Nigeria's former military Head of State, Yakubu Gowon, has revealed how officers he trusted and relied upon to transform the country eventually turned against him and overthrew his government in July 1975

-Mr Maigari listed the winners as Abdulmalik Zubairu for Bungudu/Maru with 46,000 votes, Isah Muhammad for Anka/Talata Mafara who polled 35,139 votes, while Bello Hassan got 23,070 votes to represent Zurmi/Shinkafi.
-Others, according to him, are Kabiru Ahmadu (Maipalace) for Gusau/Tsafe, who scored 85,723 votes, Sulaiman Abubakar, who grabbed the Gummi/Bukkuyum ticket with 39,299 votes; and Aminu Jaji of Kaura Namoda/Birnin Magaji polled 37,064 votes and Bakura/Maradun was won by Muhammad Ahmad-Sani with 34,282 votes.
+Nigeria Upgraded University Billion Allocation Repealed Maritime Academy Upheld Head Of State

 United States Latest News, United States Headlines